astro-trove/trove/README.md

 # SAGUARO TOM #

-Welcome to the saguaro_tom toolkit for GW follow-up candidate(s) searches.
+Welcome to the SAGUARO target and observation manager for GW follow-up.

 ## Repositories of Interest: